QR Code Size: How Small Can A QR Code Be?

 Print in good quality

 While generating your QR code, you can save it in SVG or PNG form.
-It is advisable to use SVG as it has print-quality.

 Test your QR code